 Perhaps better still is the option of pouring sample areas in your warehouse, showroom, or outside your building and then inviting architects and designers to come for a visit, either by appointment or via an open-house event.
-This method allows larger patterns and textures to be displayed to full advantage, and allows customers to walk on, feel and touch the product.
+This method allows businesses to display larger patterns and textures.
+It also allows customers to examine the product themselves.

 Should You Be On TV?

-Some marketing tactics are inappropriate for certain types of businesses, and some can be too expensive when weighed against the amount of business they help draw.
-For example, TV commercials have long been regarded as undignified for lawyers, doctors and others who sell professional services.
-On the other hand, businesses that sell a visually oriented product or service have found television to be a very persuasive medium to get their message across.
+Some marketing tactics are inappropriate for certain types of businesses.
+Others can be too expensive when weighed against the amount of business they help draw.
+For example, TV commercials have long been regarded as undignified for lawyers, doctors and other professionals.
+Some businesses that sell a visually oriented product or service have found television to be a very persuasive medium to get their message across.
 Decorative concrete falls in that category, and some contractors have found TV ads to be well worth the investment.

 Hebert also learned first hand about the wonders of public relations.
-Through inquiries with the producers of the “Midday” program, Hebert found himself featured in a six-minute “what’s new in home improvement” segment on the show, demonstrating how decorative concrete is installed and how good it can look.
+Through inquiries with the producers of the “Midday” program, Hebert found himself featured in a six-minute “what’s new in home improvement” segment on the show.
+On the show, he demonstrated how to install decorated concrete.
 “By the time we finished doing that live appearance, I found a half-dozen messages on my cell phone from people who’d seen it and wanted to know more.
 That’s what they call free advertising!”

-As the Internet continues to make inroads into the ways every industry does business, contractors would be foolish to ignore the opportunities and valuable information awaiting them online.
-A number of industry Web sites are available on which contractors may post information and list services, either for free or a modest fee.
-These include (but are not limited to):
+The Internet continues to make inroads into the ways every industry does business.
+Contractors would be foolish to ignore the opportunities and valuable information awaiting them online.
+A number of industry Web sites are available on which contractors may post information and list services.
+Such websites can be used either for free or a modest fee to reach more customers.
+These include:

 There’s Nothing Like Word of Mouth

-That’s why it’s so critical to make sure your customers are satisfied with your work, because you’ll want to enlist their help in getting the word out.
-Don’t forget to take quality color photos and/or shoot video, both before and after, of your work for use in future marketing efforts.
-Secure their permission to use their names as references, and ask if you may send prospects by the customers’ houses to inspect your work first-hand.
+That’s why it’s so critical to make sure your customers are satisfied with your work.
+You’ll want to enlist their help in getting the word out.
+Don’t forget to take quality color photos and/or shoot video, both before and after, for use in future marketing efforts.
+Secure their permission to use their names as references.
+Additionally, ask if you may send prospects by the customers’ houses to inspect your work first-hand.

 “Satisfied customers who will recommend you to others are worth their weight in gold,” notes Hartzog.